 BMG Resources Limited has entered into an Agreement with Transcontinental Investments, under which the Company agreed to retain Transcontinental Investments to provide corporate administration services to the Company.
-The Agreement states that the Company must pay a monthly fee of \$15,000 (plus GST) to Transcontinental Investments plus reimbursement each month for certain costs, expenses and liabilities incurred and/or paid by Transcontinental Investmental Investments.
+The Agreement states that the Company must pay a monthly fee of \$15,000 (plus GST) to Transcontinental Investments plus reimbursement each month for certain costs, expenses and liabilities incurred and/or paid by Transcontinental Investments on behalf of the Company during the month.
 The fee will be reviewed on a year to year basis until it is terminated.